-The half-mile zone around Simonton's city boundary (see Figure 4A above) is the city's Extraterritorial Jurisdiction, or ETJ.
+The half-mile zone around Simonton's city boundary (see Figure 4A above) is the city's ETJ.
 Although this land is not part of the city, certain sections of the city's regulations still apply, including the subdivision code and sign regulations.
 This give the City some control over how land will be developed, including lot sizes and infrastructure requirements.

-Almost 80% of Simonton's Extraterritorial Jurisdiction (ETJ) is undeveloped.
+Almost 80% of Simonton's ETJ is undeveloped.